Beijing is enforcing a 14-day quarantine on international travelers, as coronavirus cases surge in Europe and US

 Hong Kong also extended quarantine measures for travelers returning from high-risk countries, including some regions of France, Germany, Japan, and Spain.

-The latest measures mark something of a reversal.
-At the beginning of the pandemic, it was China and other countries in Asia dealing with an exponential rise in cases and the ensuing travel restrictions enacted by countries and airlines around the world.
+The latest measures mark something of a reversal for much of Asia, which until recently was dealing with an exponential rise in cases -- and the ensuing travel restrictions enacted by countries and airlines around the world.

 Beijing was extremely critical of Washington's decision in early February to quickly evacuate consular staff in Wuhan, the epicenter of the global pandemic, and impose a travel ban on Chinese nationals.
 At the time, Chinese Foreign Ministry spokeswoman Hua Chunying accused the US of "turning from overconfidence to fear and overreaction."